|LADP researcher photographing bottlenose dolphins

 Further development will be focused on adding more recently collected data from all the areas ranging from Ensenada, Baja California, Mexico to San Francisco, California, USA, refining the online application, and seeking collaboration and input from other interested data holders.

-If you are working with coastal bottlenose dolphins along the West Coast of North America – either as a researcher or a citizen scientist – and are interested in collaborating in this effort, please contact OCS Research Director Dr. Maddalena Bearzi: firstname.lastname@example.org.
+If you are working with coastal bottlenose dolphins along the West Coast of North America – either as a researcher or a citizen scientist – and are interested in collaborating in this effort, please contact OCS Research Director Dr. Maddalena Bearzi.

 Past collaborative studies on coastal bottlenose dolphins (Tursiops truncatus) found along the California coastline - including research conducted by OCS researchers – show that these animals display extensive travel and high mobility along the entire California coast and Northern Baja California, Mexico.
-Now, we'd like to know more about these movements…
+We'd now like to know more about these movement patterns...

 In the last few years, the OCS research team – in collaboration with other scientists along the California and Mexico coasts – investigated the occurrence and movement data of coastal bottlenose dolphins from boat-based photo-identification surveys over a 20-year period (from 1981 to 2001).
 The study was carried out in six study areas ranging from Ensenada, Baja California in the south to Monterey Bay, California in the north.

 Our primary objective was to determine movements between study areas, movement reversals, travel speed and travel distances.
 The results of this collaborative effort were recently published in a peer-review scientific paper (Hwang, A., et al. 2013.
-Range characteristics and movement patterns of common bottlenose dolphins (Tursiops truncatus) off California and Northern Baja California, Mexico; see publication page).
+Range characteristics and movement patterns of common bottlenose dolphins (Tursiops truncatus) off California and Northern Baja California, Mexico).

 This paper confirmed that this population of coastal bottlenose dolphins travels regularly and extensively between near shore locations from Ensenada to Monterey Bay.
 These coastal movements are likely due to the interplay between environmental variables, prey preferences, distributional characteristics, and the behavioral repertoires and distinctive foraging strategies of these animals.